How to live in a van (in NYC)

 Watts, volts, amps, alternators, inverters

-My home for the last 7 months.
+My home for a year.
 A 2019 Ram ProMaster.

 Why did I do this?